GSTT-CSC/gstt-csc.github.io/_pages/fellowship_cohort_applications.md

 <strong>What is the format of the interview?  </strong>

 <p>Interviews are conducted remotely.
-The interview is a structured series of questions or problem-solving tasks designed to assess an applicant’s suitability for the fellowship per the [role description document](/assets/docs/FCAI%20Fellowship%20Role%20Description%20Cohort%203.pdf).
+The interview is a structured series of questions or problem-solving tasks designed to assess an applicant’s suitability for the fellowship per the role description document (see above: "How to apply", Step 1).
 The interview panel consists of fellowship faculty, AI supervisors, and regional education leads.
 </p>
 <strong>When will the interviews happen?  </strong>